renatoGarcia/icecream-cpp/README.md

 ### Direct printing

-The `IC` is the simplest of the IceCream functions.
+The `IC` is the simplest of the Icecream-cpp functions.
 If called with no arguments it will print the [prefix](#prefix), the source file name, the current line number, and the current function signature.
 The code:

 ```C++